-Categories and tags are part of the blogging process, and each has different purposes.
+Categories and tags are part of the blogging process, each with different purposes.

 You need to assign at least one category, but not tags if you don’t want to.
-When you start blogging, you have to decide on a few categories that fit your writings.
+When you start blogging, you must decide on a few categories that fit your writing.

 Why is it important?

-Which is why it’s helpful to determine which categories an article belong to so the user at first glance can get a feel for how you lay out information.
+This is why it’s helpful to determine which categories an article belongs to so the user, at first glance, can get a feel for how you lay out information.
 Tags, on the other hand, are more specific.
 They help you drill down on specifics.

 Let’s stick with the cookbook analogy.
 Tags are like ingredients, cooking methods, specialties, and such.
-You could have one recipe that may contain chicken, pasta.
-It is also gluten-free, quick meal, and kid-friendly.
+So, for example, you could have one recipe containing chicken or pasta.
+It is also gluten-free, quick meal, and is kid-friendly.

 So while categories give you an overview, tags help you drill down.
-Categories and tags should be used sparingly – you are using them to organize your content and not be a keyword stuffing mechanism.
+Categories and tags should be used sparingly – you use them to organize your content and not be a keyword-stuffing mechanism.
 Let’s talk about what else you should know.

 When to Use Categories and Tags